 - Labor: $136 – $160

 You can save over $200 in labor by doing this relatively easy job yourself.
+To help you with your first DIY project, you can refer to our detailed guide on how to replace your brake pads and rotors.
 When shopping for brake pads and rotors, be sure to select parts that fit your make and model.

 Keep in mind: The cost of brake pads and rotors can vary substantially even on the same vehicle, but you should only need the more-extreme and higher-priced option if you put more abuse on your vehicle such as towing, racing, off-roading, etc.